Updated on August 29, 2019

-Emissions are calculated for business trips undertaken by employees in central departments, which account for the largest share of business trips taken by employees of Sony Corporation and Sony Group Electronics Business companies in Japan, Europe and North America and for business trips taken by employees from some electronics-related companies in Asia and the Middle East.
+Emissions are calculated for business trips undertaken by employees in central departments, which account for the largest share of business trips taken by employees of Sony Corporation and Sony Group Electronics Business companies in Japan, Europe and North America and for business trips taken by employees from some electronics-related companies in Asia.
 (In the case of Japan and North America, some music-related companies are included.)

 CO2 emissions are calculated by multiplying the distance traveled by the number of employees traveling using the basic unit of output proposed by the GHG Protocol.

 Sony’s efforts to reduce greenhouse gas emissions by using renewable energy include using electrical power produced from renewable energy sources, purchasing electrical power produced from renewable energy sources, and purchasing green energy certificates and other carbon offset credits.
 The greenhouse gas emissions reduction achieved by using renewable energy is calculated by multiplying the renewable energy used by the CO2 conversion rate.